ncrmro/website/public/posts/travel/2022/06_kilimanjaro_1_two_weeks_before/post.md

 places: ["Africa", "Kilimanjaro", "Tanzania", "Rajastan"]
 start: "2022-05-31"
 state: draft
+description: The beginning of my trip to Tanzania Africa to climb Kilimanjaro to raise funds for the Arizona Burn center.
 ---

 I'm writing this 13 days out from my trip to Tanzania to climb/hike Kilimanjaro.